William Farquhar: Natural history drawings

 Between 1819 and 1823 Farquhar commissioned unidentified Chinese artists to illustrate local flora and fauna.
 This project resulted in 477 watercolours of plants, mammals, birds, reptiles, fish and insects found in Malacca and Singapore.
 These paintings played a pivotal role in revealing the region's biodiversity to Western naturalists, and are interesting in their blending of the stylised oriental manner with the realism of western art.

 The William Farquhar Collection of Natural History Drawings, showing 141 of these illustrations, was published in 1999.
 A volume containing prints of all 477 works in the Farquhar collection was published by Editions Didier Millet and the National Museum of Singapore in 2010.

+Personal life and death

+Farquhar kept a Malaccan-French mistress, Antoinette "Nonio" Clement, with whom he had at least six children, one of which died while still an infant.
+Their eldest daughter Esther Farquhar would marry Captain Francis James Bernard who became a prominent part of early Singapore.

+Farquhar married Margaret Loban on 7 April 1828, and had six children with her, including one daughter who died in infancy.